-The new .NET Framework has been called .NET 2015 Preview.
-This is because of the huge amount of changes that have been incorporated to the new version of the framework.
+New .NET Framework has been called .NET 2015 Preview.
+This is because of the huge amount of changes that have been incorporated into the new version of the framework.
 The first and foremost change is that now .NET Core has been made open source.
 Now it has been released with the MIT license.
-Right now Microsoft has released a few libraries code while the full Core code will be released at the time of final .NET release.
+Right now Microsoft has released a few library codes while the full Core code will be released at the time of final .NET release.
 You can learn more about the .NET Framework 4.6 here.

-While Microsoft recommends its users to install .NET Framework using the web installer, it can be installed using the full standalone installer.
+Meanwhile, Microsoft recommends that its users install .NET Framework using the web installer, it can be installed using the full standalone installer.
 Both installers are free and work fine.
 I’m giving the download links of both the installers.

 If you are interested in running .NET Framework in any other supported language, then you’ll need a language pack for the framework.
 Free language packs are available for the framework preview.
 The .NET Framework 4.6 Preview Language Pack contains localized resources for supported languages.
 The supported languages include Chinese, Czech, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish and Turkish.

-To download an appropriate language pack, you will need to visit this link and select the language from the drop down menu.
+To download the appropriate language pack, you will need to visit this link and select the language from the drop-down menu.
 Upon pressing the download button, that language pack will start downloading to your computer.
 Installing the language pack is as simple as running the installer.

 - Microsoft .NET Framework 4.7.1 Offline Installer [All Languages]